pauldotknopf/blue-ribbon/README.md

 This point was mentioned during mediation.
 I asked Greg if taking photos of existing damages was a rule established for all jobs, and Greg stated "yes".
 I then asked if his employee had these pictures, and Greg stated "I don't know".

 If Greg were to have pictures of the damages before the window was replaced, I would have no case.
 And given that this rule is implemented within Blue Ribbon for precicly cases like this, I can only conclude that Greg did in fact ask his employee if he had the pictures, but refused to say decidedly that his employee didn't in-fact have them.
-It doesn't happen often, but in this case, I believe that lack of exculpatory from the defendant actually strengthens my case.
+It doesn't happen often, but in this case, I believe that this lack of exculpatory evidence from the defendant actually strengthens my case.

 ## Point C